Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Eagle.md

 - monster/environment/mountain
 - monster/size/large
 - monster/type/beast
-statblock: inline
+aliases: ["Giant Eagle"]
 ---
 # Giant Eagle
 *Source: Monster Manual p.
-324, Ghosts of Saltmarsh, The Wild Beyond the Witchlight*
+324. Available in the SRD and the Basic Rules.*

 A giant eagle is a noble creature that speaks its own language and understands speech in the Common tongue.
 A mated pair of giant eagles typically has up to four eggs or young in their nest (treat the young as normal eagles).